mbzuai-nlp/SemEval2024-task8/README.md

 See also some preliminary experiments with the data in this [document](https://arxiv.org/abs/2305.14902):

-Please cite us if you use our data or models.
 ```bibtex
 @misc{wang2023m4,
       title={{M4}: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection},